What are the course options at an FE College?

 required to have achieved a grade 8 or 9 in your GCSE maths.

 Students studying A levels typically select 3 subjects to study over two years.
 The subjects you can do will vary between colleges so make sure you check out what is being offered.
-In some colleges, where timetabling allows, students can take an A level alongside a vocational course like a BTEC.
-A level re-sits are sometimes available and some colleges will also encourage A level students to do extended maths or English courses alongside their A levels, or produce an Extended Project.
+In some colleges, where timetabling allows, students can take an A level alongside a vocational course like an Applied General Qualification.

 If you have a vocational area you are interested in – but would like to keep your career options open - then colleges offer courses that lead to a general vocational area, such as business, fashion, health and social care, art and design, engineering, etc. These courses are offered at a range of levels and enable a student to progress to employment, apprenticeships or university.
 Often these study programmes include work experience or work placements.